The structure of totally disconnected Host--Kra--Ziegler factors, and the inverse theorem for the $U^k$ Gowers uniformity norms on finite abelian groups of bounded torsion: Constructing translational and double coset systems

 for $(s,q) \in \mG$, $y \in \ZZ^{k-1}(\XX) = \mG'/\Lambda'$, and $u \in U$.
 By Fubini's theorem, the action is measure-preserving; by restricting attention to those polynomials $q$ that are constant (i.e., elements of $U$) we see that the action is transitive.
 Using $0$ to denote the origin $\Lambda'/\Lambda'$ in $\ZZ^{k-1}(\XX) = \mG'/\Lambda'$, so that $\Lambda'$ is the $\mG'$-stabilizer of $0$, we see that the $\mG$-stabilizer $\Lambda$ of $0$ is given by

 This is clearly a closed subgroup of $\mG$.
 By Effros' theorem\footnote{Effros' theorem \cite{Effros} states that if $\mG$ is a Polish group acting transitively on a compact metric space $X$, then for any $x\in X$ the stabilizer $\Lambda = \{g\in \mG : gx=x\}$ is a closed subgroup of $\mG$ and $X$ is homeomorphic to $\mG/\Lambda$.}, $\mG/\Lambda$ is homeomorphic to $\XX$; in particular $\mG/\Lambda$ is a compact Polish space, and the probability measure on $\XX$ induces a probability measure on $\mG/\Lambda$ which is $\mG$-invariant since the action of $\mG$ is measure-preserving on $\XX$.
-The action of $\Gamma$ on $\XX = \mG/\Lambda$ is then easily seen to be translational using the homomorphism
+The action of $\Gamma$ on $\XX = \mG/\Lambda$ is a translational using the homomorphism

 from $\Gamma$ to $\mG$, here $\phi' \colon \Gamma \to \mG'$ is the corresponding homomorphism for the translational system $\mG'/\Lambda'$.

 To close the induction for $(i)$, we need to give $\mG$ a filtration obeying the required properties.
 This is given by the formulae